This Southern country pot pie with a corn bread crust is full of flavor and very easy to put together.

 - Season with Kosher salt and cracked pepper to taste.
 Transfer cooked vegetables to a large bowl, add the cooked chicken and set aside.

 - Turn off the heat and transfer the vegetables and chicken to the pan, stirring until the filling is well combined.
-If the it is too thick, stir in some extra milk.
+If the sauce is too thick, stir in some extra milk.

 - Cool for 5 minutes before serving.